 State halts work on expanded arrest authority for Chickaloon tribal officers

-May 3—PALMER — Alaska's top public safety official said Thursday that the state is halting plans to grant special law enforcement powers to Chickaloon tribal police officers.
+May 4—PALMER — Alaska's top public safety official said Thursday that the state is halting plans to grant special law enforcement powers to Chickaloon tribal police officers.

 Officials from the Alaska Department of Public Safety in early April told a town hall meeting in Sutton that they were finalizing an agreement with Chickaloon Native Village tribal police that provided new special police commissions.
 Under the agreement, Chickaloon tribal officers could arrest members of the general public suspected of breaking specific laws in the Sutton area.